EliusCaleb/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  The  error was  in the the toy = Toys.create(toy_params) which was suppose to be toy = Toy.create(toy_params) for create action

 - Update the number of likes for a toy

   - How I debugged:
+  The error is that the #<ActionController::Parameters {"likes"=>15, "controller"=>"toys", "action"=>"update", "id"=>"2"} permitted: false> using byebug the  request  is  suppose to be a JSON type

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  The error is ActionController::RoutingError (No route matches [DELETE] "/toys/6"): there is no  routes for destroy in route.rb
+   In route.rb I added   destroy action

+  added error for toys not found